New Mural Celebrates Performing ArtsPosted October 8, 2021 in Commissions & Committees

 Hilliard Public Arts Commission (HPAC) selected Columbus-based artist Jeremy Jarvis of Jarvis Art Studio to create an original mural on the south wall of the HCCAC, located at 5425 Center Street.
 Jarvis submitted a sketch proposal to the commission that was an instant hit.

-“Our vision was a mural that celebrates and promotes the value of public art for residents and visitors,” said Kelly Daniel, Hilliard Public Art Commission member.
+“Our vision was a mural that celebrates and promotes the value of public art for residents and visitors,” said Kelley Daniel, Hilliard Public Art Commission member.
 “We loved Jeremy’s proposal.”

 When finished in late November, the mural will include a painting of three individuals on a stage with hands of audience members clapping around an ornate boarder that will wrap around the perimeter of the building.
 Jarvis said gratitude stood out to him as a theme for the mural.